barend-erasmus/pangolin/src/testing/performance/write-ahead-log/README.md

 ### Disk

+* Log entries are synced to disk after every write, reducing the risk of losing logs in the event of a failure.

 | Type | # of Records | Time taken in ms | Records per second |
 | ---- | ------------ | ---------------- | ------------------ |
 | HDD  | 5 000        | 168 755          | 29.628             |